Serving Persecuted Christians Worldwide - Nigeria - Open Doors UK & Ireland

 How can I help Christians in Nigeria?

-Open Doors works through local church partners to strengthen Christians in Nigeria with discipleship and persecution survival training, trauma care, relief aid and economic empowerment projects.
+Open Doors works through local church partners in Nigeria to strengthen Christians with discipleship and persecution survival training, trauma care, relief aid and economic empowerment projects.

 please pray